s-t-e-f-a-n/BillCollector/README.md

 BillCollector uses the self-hosted [Vaultwarden](https://github.com/dani-garcia/vaultwarden) password manager.

 Why Vaultwarden?

-The simple reason is that it is a resource-light-weight alternative to Bitwarden and compatible with the Bitwarden Vault Management API integrated in the [Bitwarden CLI](https://github.com/bitwarden/cli).
+1. It is a resource-light-weight alternative to Bitwarden.
+2. It is compatible with the Bitwarden Vault Management API integrated in the [Bitwarden CLI](https://github.com/bitwarden/cli) which BillCollector uses for login data retrieval.
+3. It stores your login data safely.
+4. It is feature-rich, including the management of Time-Based One-Time (TOTP) passwords.

+> 💡 **Tip**
-On [Vaultwarden Docker](https://github.com/s-t-e-f-a-n/Vaultwarden), you'll get the Vaultwarden and the Bitwarden CLI as a `Dockerfile` and a `docker-compose.yml`.
+> On [Vaultwarden Docker](https://github.com/s-t-e-f-a-n/Vaultwarden), you'll get the Vaultwarden and the Bitwarden CLI as a `Dockerfile` and a `docker-compose.yml`.
 Follow the installation guide over there.

 ### Enabling DNS and HTTPS with Let's Encrypt certs

+> 💡 **Tip**
-**This configuration will not only support your BillCollector setup but also improves the user experience when accessing all your other locally running dockerized web services:**
+> This configuration will not only support your BillCollector setup but also improves the user experience when accessing all your other locally running dockerized web services:**

 Vaultwarden only allows secure HTTPS access by default.
 Suppose you want to run an instance of Vaultwarden that can only be accessed from your local network by name instead of IP address and you want to use Let's Encrypt certificates.